 Please note that if you are concerned by the idea of reusing the marinade after raw steak has been sitting in it, you will be boiling the heck out of this marinade, killing anything that may have decided to grow in it during the marinating process.
 Also steak isn't the same as chicken.
 People eat steak raw (beef carpaccio).
 Salmonella is not a problem with steak; it is with chicken.
 If you are still concerned, make twice as much marinade, and reserve half to boil down to make the sauce, using the other half as a marinade.

 3 If grilling the steak, prepare your grill for high, direct heat.
 If pan frying, heat a large cast iron pan on high heat.
 If grilling oil the grill grates.
 Pat dry the steak.
 Rub a little olive oil or grapeseed oil all over it.
 Place the steak on the hot grill or pan.
 Sear for 3-5 minutes on one side, or until the side is well browned, and turn the steak over and sear the other side.
 Baste the steak with teriyaki sauce.
 When the steak is well seared on both sides, remove from the heat and let rest for 10-15 minutes.

-4 Notice the direction of the grain of the steak.
-It should like like striations in the muscle fibers of the steak.
+4 Notice the direction of the grain of the steak (the striations in the muscle fibers of the steak).
 Slice the steak in half, following the grain of the steak so that you are slicing along the grain.
 (This will make it easier to make cuts across the grain.)
-Then make thin slices (1/4-inch) against the grain and on a slight diagonal.
+Then make thin slices (1/4-inch) across the grain and on a slight diagonal.
 Slicing this way will break up the muscle fibers, making this naturally tough cut of meat quite tender.

 If there are juices that run out of the steak as you cut it, add the juices to the teriyaki sauce.
 There's lots of goodness in the steak "jus" that you don't want to waste.